nishant37/java_snippet/java_snippet/Readme.md

   Integer_To_Roman.java: Given an integer convert it into Roman numeral

   longestCommonPrefix.java: This java program is used to find longest common prefix using the brute force type in a String array.

+  maximumArray.java: This java program is used to find the Maximum Subarray